Large Graph Performance

 Static Graphs

-Static graphs in this section refer to graphs and applications where the following statements hold true:
+In this section, static graphs refer to graphs and applications where the following statements are generally true:

-• The application acts mostly as a viewer for a given graph.
-This can allow small edits on the graph, but global ones, such as interactively moving hundreds of nodes, are problematic.
+- The application primarily functions as a viewer for a given graph.
+While minor edits to the graph may be possible, global changes, such as interactively moving hundreds of nodes, can be problematic.

-• The graph is mostly static and changes only rarely.
-This can mean that the graph is only ever changed from a few well-defined places in code, users don’t edit too much at the same time and layouts that change large parts of the graph happen only infrequently.
+- The graph is largely static and changes infrequently.
+This might mean that the graph is only modified from a few specific locations in the code, users don’t make many simultaneous edits, and layouts that significantly alter the graph occur infrequently.

 Label Models

-As mentioned before, determining label placement and orientation is particularly expensive, especially with edge labels.
+As mentioned before, determining label placement and orientation can be computationally intensive, especially for edge labels.
 Most label models place the label near the edge and thus need to know the edge’s path to determine where the label is.
-Sometimes also a tangent on the path is needed to determine the label’s orientation.
-Even if a label’s location does not change, this slows down visual updates on the graph because the label’s style doesn’t know that its location didn’t change.
+Sometimes, a tangent to the path is also needed to determine the label’s orientation.
+Even if a label’s location does not change, this can slow down visual updates on the graph because the label’s style doesn’t know that its location didn’t change.

-The easiest approach here is to replace the label models by a FreeLabelModel, which, instead of storing the relative position to its owner, just records the absolute position and orientation.
-This means that when queried for its position and bounding box the label model has much less to do.
+The easiest approach here is to replace the label models with a FreeLabelModel, which, instead of storing the relative position to its owner, records the absolute position and orientation.
+This means that when queried for its position and bounding box, the label model has much less to do.
 A code snippet on how to change the label models can be found in Changing all label models in a graph to a FreeLabelModel while retaining their positions.

 for (const l of graph.labels) {